0glabs/0g-doc/node-sale/faq/node-overview.md

 sidebar_position: 1
 ---

-### What is the role of a node in the Zero Gravity network?
+### What is the role of a node in the 0G Ecosystem?
 Nodes validate transactions, contribute to AI computations, and maintain the security of the network.

 ### What are the rewards for running a node?